amnh/BridgeUP-STEM-BabichMorrow/lesson_plans/File_Paths/Path_Game.md

 You're going to work in two teams where you rotate from being The File, The User, and The Navigator.

-1. The Game Master (me!) will give the first team a prompt indicating where The File and The User should be on the game board.
+1. The Game Master will give the first team a prompt indicating where The File and The User should be on the game board.

 2. The Navigator will write a command on the whiteboard, which will tell The User and The File where to move on the game board.
 If this command doesn't produce the desired result, The Game Master will declare an Error.